-Support and resistance levels are a very important trend metrics for those interested in trading cryptocurrency.
-By learning to use these properly you can then start to identify when to buy and sell for the most profitable trades.
+Support and resistance levels is a very important trend metrics for those interested in trading cryptocurrency.
+By learning how to use it properly you can identify further when to buy and sell with the most outcome.

 Most cryptocurrencies follow a regular pattern, and traders who pay attention stand to profit.
 What do these terms mean though?
 How can you use these very important trading metrics to your advantage?
-In this article, we’ll explain what they are, and we’ll also tell you how to identify and use them to your advantage.
+In this article, we’ll explain what they are, and share how to identify and use them to your advantage.

 What is a support level in cryptocurrency trading

-A crypto’s support level is the value which it is currently believed that a cryptocurrency will not fall beneath.
+A crypto support level is the value which is currently believed that a cryptocurrency will not fall below.
 This level is normally supported by a large amount of demand and buying activity because traders believe the asset is undervalued.
 This floor that is created is normally believed to be an excellent buying opportunity or at least a safety zone.

 Most coin and token traders who are interested in day trading will try to use these levels to establish a baseline which can be used to gauge where the highs and lows are.

-However, you should keep in mind that these are subject to change quickly, and there’s no guarantee of exactly how long a cryptocurrency will hold these support or resistance levels before moving up or down.
-You should use support level tracking in association with other indicators to do well on your trading.
+However, you should keep in mind that these are subject to change quickly, and there’s no guarantee of how long exactly a cryptocurrency will hold these support or resistance levels before moving up or down.
+You should use support level tracking in association with other indicators to perform well in your trading.

-The easiest way for newcomer traders to begin to identify support levels is by comparing data from previous highs and lows.
+The easiest way for newly come traders to identify support levels is by comparing the data from previous highs and lows.
 By drawing a trend line under the chart where support levels are being tested, you can get an idea of where they have been returning to.

 The ease of this tactic, however, is deceptive.
 It’s easy to draw a trend line in retrospect because you already know what has happened.
 It’s much harder to predict what’s going to happen in the future, and there’s a lot of things which could alter the path of your support level trend line, so be careful.

 When defining your support levels, it’s a good idea to zoom out in the chart and get the whole picture.
-While defining support levels within your trading window is important, there may also be some things that you might miss if you don’t look at the whole chart.
+While defining support levels within your trading window is important, there may also be some things that you might miss if you don’t have the whole picture.

 Make sure to see how the asset in question has responded in the past as well, as this could give you insight into future support levels or dangers that may not appear in smaller trading windows.